Keegan-ai/300dtd-SnowPlaner-website-project/docs/1-sprint-1-prototype.md

 5. Add a filter to the URL box to nly allow maprunner URLs
 6. "Leave Group" Button should have a confirmation message that requires the group code to proceed( as safety measure )
 7. Change layout so that the important stuff stay fixed on the screen.
+8. Change the create to sign up
+9. Make it so that when you  log out it takes you to the welcome page and change the sign up button to go to sign in page

 ### Changes / Improvements